mjrlgue/obi11g/README.md

 ### Application server name
 In previous versions of OBI, the default application server delivred with the product suite was **Oracle Container for Java (OC4J)**.
 However, with the release of OBI 11g, **Oracle WebLogic Server (WLS)** became the core application server.
 Previously, it was known as BEA WebLogic.

+Actually, the Oracle BI 11g installation process cannot begin until these repositories are created by the **Repository Creation Utility (RCU)** and accessible on a database server.
+>  Installing the Metadata Repository, goes into greater detail about this crucial repository structure, better known by two database schemas—Metadata Services (MDS) and BIPLATFORM.

+The **RPD** is the metadata storage mechanism in which Oracle BI developers model and map physical data sources to logical business representations in order for the resulting analytics to be easily consumed by the end users

+### Overall components
+There are a lot of components in OBI 11g.
+OBI can categorize these components by classifiying them based on the programming languages in which they were developed.
+They are mainly _Java_ or _C++_.
+The following diagram provides a high-level overview of the main components that comprise the Oracle BI 11g architecture.
+[diagram 38]

+The term **Oracle BI Domain**, as noted previously and shown in the illustration, is used as a way to group all Oracle BI 11g components within the Fusion Middleware architecture.
+The default **WebLogic Application Server** name in installation option is `bifoundation_domain`.
+> WebLogic Server is a Java application server that manages all of the Oracle BI components developed in Java.
+Anothermanagement system, the **Oracle Process Management and Notification (OPMN)** system, handles the other components, which are referred to as **_System Components_**.